-Plan Liabilities shown in line 3 of the table are the liabilities used to determine the Plan's Funding Target Attainment Percentage.
+Plan Liabilities shown on line 3 in the table are the liabilities used to determine the Plan's Funding Target Attainment Percentage.
 This figure is an estimated present value, using certain actuarial and interestrate assumptions, of all future benefits payments promised under the Plan.
 One way to think of this figure is as an estimate of the amount of assets the Plan needs on the Valuation Date to pay for promised benefits under the Plan.